Easter—in the Hebrew Bible?

 In such manner, names and traditions are carried throughout history from this early center of human civilization—the Mediterranean and the Middle East.
 Study of the Germanic and Norse pantheons of gods and goddesses show close resemblance and derivation from the pantheons worshiped and transmitted across Italy, Greece, Egypt, the Levant and Mesopotamia.
 These pantheons typically do not generate in a vacuum, but are derivative of earlier gods and goddesses.

 One of the most famous goddesses of the biblical-era Levant, worshiped by the Phoenicians, Canaanites and Israelites, bore a similar name: Astarte (the biblical “Ashtoreth”—i.e., 1 Kings 11:5).
-Interestingly, on the subject of Bede’s Eostre, the goddess Astarte, and altar-inscriptions: R. Sermon notes that “[w]ithin 40 km of Bede’s monastery at Jarrow … is the Roman fort of Corbridge (Corstopitum).
-Among the many inscriptions found at the fort is an altar dedicated to the Syrian and Phoenician fertility goddess Astarte” (article, “From Easter to Ostara: the Reinvention of a Pagan Goddess?” subhead “Matronae Austriahenae and Astarte”).
+Interestingly, on this subject of Bede’s Eostre, the goddess Astarte, and altar inscriptions, R. Sermon notes that “[w]ithin 40 km of Bede’s monastery at Jarrow … is the Roman fort of Corbridge (Corstopitum).
+Among the many inscriptions found at the fort is an altar dedicated to the Syrian and Phoenician fertility goddess Astarte” (article, “From Easter to Ostara: the Reinvention of a Pagan Goddess?”, subhead “Matronae Austriahenae and Astarte”).

 Back to Eggs and Bunnies